Top four topics on this page:

 The only known cause of mesothelioma is asbestos.
 Although asbestos is believed to be harmless if left undisturbed, asbestos dust can easily get released into the air, becoming deadly when inhaled or swallowed.

-Since asbestos fibers are microscopic, people usually don’t even know they are being exposed to asbestos.
-What’s worse, once the fibers enter the body, they settle and remain there for life.
+Since asbestos fibers are microscopic, people usually don’t even know they are exposed to asbestos.
+Worse, once the fibers enter the body, they settle and remain there for life.
 This is because they get stuck in the linings of major organs, causing inflammation and scarring.
 As these organ linings are damaged, healthy cells can mutate and eventually cause cancerous tumors to grow.

 Asbestos Exposure and Mesothelioma

 of asbestos exposure.
-People who were exposed to asbestos are at risk of developing mesothelioma, lung cancer, or another asbestos-related cancer.
+People exposed to asbestos risk developing mesothelioma, lung cancer, or another asbestos-related cancer.

 There is no safe level The latency period is long, meaning these cancers usually don’t appear for decades, even up to 50 years after asbestos exposure in some cases.
-Therefore, people often forget that they were ever even exposed, and where their exposure could have occurred.
+Therefore, people often forget they were ever exposed and where their exposure could have occurred.

 How Many Mesothelioma Cases Are There Per Year?

-According to the American Cancer Society, about 3,000 new mesothelioma cases are diagnosed in the United States each year.
+According to the American Cancer Society, about 3,000 new mesothelioma cases are diagnosed annually in the United States.

 The number of mesothelioma cases in the U.S. increased from the 1970s to the early 1990s, but they have since leveled off.
-On a global scale, though, we continue to see rising rates of new cases of mesothelioma, including mesothelioma deaths.
+On a global scale, we continue to see rising rates of new mesothelioma cases, including mesothelioma deaths.

 Over 20 million people in the U.S. are at risk of developing malignant mesothelioma due to asbestos exposure.
 Mesothelioma statistics point to risk factors — such as being male, a veteran, or having certain jobs — that make some populations more likely to develop the condition.